Yu Beichen: Military career

 He joined the military in 1990.
 He moved up the ranks and was a major general at the time of his retirement in 2015.
 In 2015, citing concerns relating to his health and work-related stress, he retired from the military.

 Political career

 He was a member of the Kuomintang party in Taiwan from 1985 to 2021.
 After his retirement from the military, he served as chairman of Huangfuxing's Taoyuan Kuomintang party headquarters, as well as the vice-chairman of the KMT's Taoyuan city party headquarters.
 He was dismissed from these roles in 2020.
 Later, at the end of 2021, he publicly announced that he was quitting the Kuomintang party over disagreements regarding the party's direction, including disagreement about a lack of strength in standing up to China.

 In January 2022, he announced his councilorship campaign for the 2022 Taiwanese local elections at the Taoyuan District constituency in Taoyuan City as an independent candidate and was successfully elected in November.

-In 2024, the Taiwan Affairs Office of the State Council of the People's Republic of China added Yu into the sanctions list for being a "Taiwan independence diehard."
+In 2024, the Taiwan Affairs Office added Yu into the sanctions list for being a "diehard "Taiwan independence" separatist".
 He described it as a medal of honor.